tamunoWoks/Meta_database_engineering/database.md

 ### The Business Intelligence Process:
 BI follows a systematic process to turn data into insight:
 1. **Data Collection:** Gathering raw data from many different sources.
 This can include:
    - Internal databases (sales, CRM, finance)
    - Spreadsheets
    - Cloud applications
    - Marketing analytics tools (e.g., Google Analytics)
    - Even external data sources
+2. **Data Integration and Cleaning:** In this step, the collected data is often messy and inconsistent.
+BI tools clean and integrate it into a centralized, consistent repository called a **data warehouse** or **data mart**.
+This ensures everyone is looking at the same, accurate version of the truth.